DragonMinded/minidragon/LANGUAGE.md

  - `hex(int)` - Given an integer, returns a string representing the hexidecimal value of the integer, including the `0x` prefix, mirroring standard Python.
  - `min(int, int)` - Given two integers, returns whichever one is smallest in magnitude.
  - `max(int, int)` - Given two integers, returns whichever one is the largest in magnitude.
  - `range(int, int=None, int=None)` - Given one, two or three integers, returns an interator useful in `for` statements.
-Note that this is only supported in `for` statements since MiniPy has no support for the iterable object type otherwise.
+Note that this is only supported in `for` statements since MiniPy has no support for iterables otherwise.
 For more details on the parameters, please see Python's [range](https://docs.python.org/3/library/functions.html#func-range) documentation.

 MiniPy specific intrinsics are documented below.